Zera2713/alx-zero_day/README.md

-making readme a non empty file
+making readme a non empty file ... get up to date